maxiplux/blog/.junie/guidelines-readme.md

 ### 10.1 Internationalization and Localization

-When implementing internationalization in a DDD context:
+When implementing internationalization in a Hexagonal Architecture context:

 - Keep translation concerns in the infrastructure layer
 - Use value objects for locale-sensitive concepts